 A simple dessert, this Slow Cooker Cinnamon Roll Berry Cobbler is guaranteed to be a crowd pleaser.
 Serve it with ice cream for a special treat!

+Did you know I’m a huge, unapologetic fan of fruit desserts?
 Well, I hope you’re well aware.
 Because I keep sharing them, ha!

 I used a wild jumble of berries here, but feel free to go with anything you love and can get your hands on.

 I believe a wild jumble of berries is otherwise known as “Bumbleberry”, so there you go.
 It’s a Bumbleberry Cobbler.

 I recommend covering the cobbler loosely (here you can just cover the crock with its lid) and storing it away from direct sunlight on the counter for up to 2 days.

 You can stick a toothpick into the thickest part of the topping.
 If it comes out clean, your topping is cooked!

 You an also test the topping with a food thermometer.
 The internal temperature of the cobbler topping should be at 210°F when it is done.